coderefinery/reproducible-research/_episodes/01-motivation.md

 - Data used to generate original results unavailable
 - Software used to generate original results unavailable
 - Difficult to recreate software environment (libraries, versions) used to generate original results
+- Difficult to rerun the computational steps

  <img src="{{ site.baseurl }}/img/Miracle.jpg" style="height: 200px;"/>

+---

 ## Levels of reproducibility